Area community housing fund report

 Community gateway associations

 A Community Gateway Association is a tenant led organisation that owns and manages housing stock transferred via local authority stock transfer.
-It is a non for profit organisation that is managed and influenced by the tenants who live in the homes.
+It is a not-for-profit organisation that is managed and influenced by the tenants who live in the homes.
 The central principle of this model is democracy.

 More information on community gateway associations